-In 1987, a group of inspired citizens presented the idea of a children’s museum to Lexington Mayor Scotty Baesler and future Mayor Pam Miller.
+In 1987, a group of inspired citizens presented the idea of a children’s museum to Lexington mayor Scotty Baesler and future Mayor Pam Miller.
 With the assistance of Lord Cultural Resources, a consulting firm in Toronto, the city began serious planning for the Lexington Children’s Museum.
-The site selection committee considered several sites and chose the current location in Victorian Square.
-Since first opening its doors in 1990 the Museum has hosted over a million visitors.
+The site selection committee considered several sites and chose the current location in The Square.
+Since first opening in 1990, the Museum has hosted over 3 million visitors.

 Renamed the Explorium of Lexington in 2005, the facility is a success with both children and adults.
 Attendance averages 50,000 visitors annually at the Museum itself and in off-site programs.
 Explorium serves a broad audience from across the state and country, in fact last year there were visitors from 110 of Kentucky’s 120 counties and 47 of the 50 states – not to mention several foreign countries.

 Explorium focuses on being a warm, friendly place where families come to learn and play together.
 We are also dedicated to being a partner and resource for teachers.
 To further those goals, the Museum has adopted this mission statement:

 Explorium of Lexington creates a fun and dynamic hands-on learning environment that inspires imagination and curiosity